Businessman (film)

-The film follows Vijay Surya, alias Surya Bhai: a ruthless man who arrives from Andhra Pradesh in Mumbai with aspirations to rule it, just as the Mumbai police declare the end of the "Mafia Raj".
-He begins his journey by helping a local politician and trapping the city commissioner's daughter.
-As he becomes a mass saviour with the help of his gang, his real intentions and personal grudges against the corrupt established system get highlighted further.
-However, he faces violent challenges from his enemies and the cops he supposedly respects.

-S. Thaman composed the film's music, and Shyam K. Naidu was the film's cinematographer.
-The film was made with a budget of ₹40 crore and was launched formally on 15 August 2011 at Hyderabad.
+S. Thaman composed the music, while Shyam K. Naidu and M. S. Rajashekhar Reddy (S. R. Shekhar) handled the cinematography and editing.
+The film was made with a budget of ₹40 crore and was launched formally on 15 August 2011 in Hyderabad.
 Principal photography began on 2 September 2011 and was shot in Hyderabad, Mumbai and Goa.
 A few song sequences were shot in Bangkok.
-Filming ended on 10 December 2011 in 74 working days, one of the shortest periods in which a Telugu film has been shot.
+Filming ended on 10 December 2011 in 74 working days, making as one of the shortest periods in which a Telugu film has been shot.